Short and Long-Term Side Effects of Marijuana Use

 • Using marijuana in dangerous situations

-• Requiring more marijuana to reach the same high
+• Developing a tolerance, meaning requiring more marijuana to reach the same high

 • Continuing marijuana use despite adverse physical effects